SystemFw/blog/content/staging/paxos-failures.md

 title: "A fault-driven understanding of Single Decree Paxos"
 ---

+TODO: see if we should replace crashes with explosions/explodes

 Paxos is a mythical beast standing in the way of every budding Distributed Systems Engineer.
 Classic Paxos is actually not _that_ convoluted as distributed algorithms go, but it uses several deep